-If you want a multipurpose device that increases product absorption but can also be used for anti-aging, acne scar, hair regrowth and stretch marks then I recommend the Derma Advance 5 in 1 Kit which includes four treatment heads with lengths of 0.5mm, 1.0mm, 1.5mm, and 2.0mm.
-If that isn’t available the Angel Beauty and Premium Derma Kits are also good.
+If you want a multipurpose device that increases product absorption but can also be used for anti-aging, acne scar, hair regrowth and stretch marks then I recommend the Toexy 3 in 1 Kit which includes three treatment heads with lengths of 0.5mm, 1.0mm, and 1.5mm.
+If that isn’t available the Derma Advance kit is also good.

-My favourite so far has been Cosmetic Skin Solutions, but I’m still waiting to see how C-Firma does in a couple weeks.
-Of course everyone’s skin and needs are different.
-You can see my full ranking of vitamin C serums here 67 Vitamin C Serum Reviews To Help You Choose.
+Everyone’s skin and needs are different.
+The full ranking of vitamin C serums can be found here 67 Vitamin C Serum Reviews To Help You Choose.